mislavcimpersak/devops-on-demand/README.md

 1. Make a new Python 3.6 virtual environment
 2. Install dependencies: `pip install -r requirements/dev.txt`
 3. Run app: `python manage.py runserver`

+### Framework and Tools Used

+Django and Django Rest Framework are a total _overkill_ for this kind of exercise.
+Oh, well :)
+In real life situation Falcon/Hug/API Star would be a better fit for this case.

 ### Pre-commit Hooks